How to Become a Nutritionist

 Although the difference in certification between a registered dietitian career and a nutritionist is distinct, the responsibilities of the two careers have overlap.
-Many nutritionists or RDs work in medical or clinical settings, but many also work in home and different types of care settings or at institutions, like a university.
+In fact, as you learn how to become a nutritionist or registered dietitian, you'll notice that many of the daily activities are the same.
+Additionally, many nutritionists or RDs work in medical or clinical settings, but many also work in home and different types of care settings or at institutions, like a university.

 Some of the daily activities of each job include:

 - Answering nutritional questions and assessing health needs

 - Developing individualized meal plans based on the patient's individual needs or health goals